 What Issues Can Counselling Help With?

-I believe that counselling can help people with any type of emotional distress, whether it be niggling feelings of emptiness, discontent and wanting more out of life, or feelings of depression, anxiety, worry, or low self esteem.
-These conditions often affect people's sleeping or eating patterns, or their relationships, and may present as anger, irritability and stress.
-Counselling can offer the support and empathy necessary for you to explore your thoughts and feelings, and gain some peace of mind and more helpful ways of dealing with things.
+I believe that counselling can help all of us with any type of emotional distress, whether it be niggling feelings of emptiness, discontent and wanting more out of life; or feelings of depression, anxiety, worry, or low self esteem.
+These difficulties often present as anger, irritability, or difficulty concentrating and can affect our relationships.
+We may experience physical symptoms such as digestive issues, IBS, sleep disturbances, aches and pains.
+Counselling offers the support and empathy necessary for you to explore your thoughts and feelings, and gain some peace of mind and focus so you can deal with these more effectively.

 Life often involves separations from loved ones, and we may feel people have less time to talk, or are "too busy" to listen.
 Many of us today face life with less support than in previous generations, which can lead to feelings of isolation and loneliness.Sometimes we feel reluctant to share our feelings with loved ones or friends for fear of affecting them in some way.
 It can be very helpful and healing to talk things through in confidence, with an empathic counsellor, who is not directly involved in your life.

-All of us, at some time in our lives, experience painful losses, whether through bereavement, ill health, relationship breakdown,or an "empty nest".
-Counselling offers you a designated time each week for you to explore your feelings about these issues, and start to experience empathy and healing.
+All of us, at some time in our lives, experience painful losses, whether through bereavement, ill health, relationship breakdown,or "empty nest" syndrome, to name but a few.
+Counselling offers you a designated time each week for you to explore your feelings about these issues, and start to heal.

-Sometimes people find themselves seeking to cope with their difficulties in ways that may further impinge upon their physical or mental health,offering short term relief, but long term harm.
+Sometimes we may find ourselves seeking to cope with problems in ways that affect our physical or mental health,offering short term relief, but long term harm.
 Counselling can help with addictions such as drugs, alcohol, gambling.